Silesian Uprisings: Aftermath

-Under the Sanation regime, Michał Grażyński, was appointed as the voivode of Polish Upper Silesia in 1926.
+Under the Sanation regime, Michał Grażyński was appointed as the voivode of Polish Upper Silesia in 1926.
 Grażyński was involved in a lengthy feud with Korfanty and went out of his way to downplay and minimize Korfanty's role in the uprisings.
 By contrast, Grażyński vastly inflated his own role in the third uprising, as he was only the chief of staff of one of the uprising's army groups.
-During his time in office, which lasted until 1939, Grażyński held rallies to honor the anniversary of the uprising of 1921 every May 3rd, as his regime was based on the support of Związek Powstańców Śląskich.
+During his time in office, which lasted until 1939, Grażyński held rallies to honor the anniversary of the uprising of 1921 every 3 May, as his regime was based on the support of "Związek Powstańców Śląskich" (Association of Silesian Insurgents).
 Grażyński's rallies were largely boycotted by Korfanty and his supporters.

-In September 1939, Polish Upper Silesia was annexed to Germany, and during the German occupation, there were a violent policy of Germanizing the "recovered lands".
+In September 1939, Polish Upper Silesia was annexed to Germany, and during the German occupation, there was a violent policy of Germanizing the "recovered lands".
 During the German occupation, Polish veterans of the Upper Silesia uprisings were hunted down and killed as enemies of the Reich.
 For this reason alone, the Polish veterans tended to be overrepresented in the Polish resistance.
 In 1945, all of Upper Silesia was annexed to Poland.
 During the Communist era, the government in Warsaw took an ultra-nationalist line to rebut the charge that it was under Soviet domination, and placed great emphasis on the "recovered western territories" as the centerpiece of its claim for legitimacy.
 Władysław Gomułka gave a speech at Góra Świętej Anny on 1 May 1946 to honor the Poles killed fighting in the battle in 1921 and presented a line of continuity between the uprising of 1921 and his government.
-This was especially the case during the period when Gomułka was in power between 1956-1970 as he restored the tradition of celebrating the anniversary of the third uprising every May 3rd and often took part in the celebrations.
+This was especially the case during the period when Gomułka was in power between 1956-1970, as he restored the tradition of celebrating the anniversary of the third uprising every 3 May and often took part in the celebrations.

 The last veteran of the Silesian Uprisings, Wilhelm Meisel, died in 2009 at the age of 105.
 In 2021, a dispute emerged over plans to put up a monument in Opole honoring those who fought for Poland.
 The Social-Cultural Society of Germans in Opole Silesia, representing the last of the volksdeutsche (ethnic German) minority in Silesia, called for a monument to honor both sides.
 The mayor of Opole stated he wanted to "commemorate the heroes of the Silesian uprising who fought for Poland and not those who shot at them."